modular-magician/terraform-provider-google-beta/website/docs/r/certificate_manager_certificate_map.html.markdown

   A user-defined name of the Certificate Map.
 Certificate Map names must be unique globally and match the pattern `projects/*/locations/*/certificateMaps/*`.

+* `location` -
+  (Required)
+  The geographic location where the Certificate Map should reside.
+Defaults to global.

 - - -